Ibtisam-a/Hadith-Topics-using-GPT4/README.md

 Programmatic access with Python

 The dataset can also be processed using Python.
-For example, one can use the pandas library to load and explore the data:<\h3>
+For example, one can use the pandas library to load and explore the data: